Sariohara/KihonEngine/doc/GettingStarted.md

             // Step 1 : Configure game engine
             StandardStartups.BuildStandaloneFullScreenGame();

-            // Step 2 : Precise were your textures and skyboxes are located (with KihonEngine 2021.10.17 or upper) Engine.RegisterContentFromAssembly(typeof(KihonEngine.SampleMaps.DarkCastleM2MapBuilder));
+            // Step 2 : Precise were your textures and skyboxes are located (with KihonEngine 2021.10.17 or later) Engine.RegisterContentFromAssembly(typeof(KihonEngine.SampleMaps.DarkCastleM2MapBuilder));

             // Step 3 : When click Start button, launch game